-Distribution of Literary and Informational Passages by Grade in the 2009 NAEP Reading Framework
+Distribution of Literary and Informational Passages by Grade in the 2022 and 2024 NAEP Reading Framework

-Grade Literary Informational
+Grade Literacy Informational

 4 50% 50%

 8 45% 55%

 12 30% 70%

 Source: National Assessment Governing Board.
-(2008).
-Reading framework for the 2009 National Assessment of Educational Progress.Washington, DC: U.S. Government Printing Office.
+(2022).
+Reading framework for the 2022 and 2024 National Assessment of Educational Progress.
+Washington, DC: U.S. Government Printing Office.

 The Standards aim to align instruction with this framework so that many more students than at present can meet the requirements of college and career readiness.
 In K-5, the Standards follow NAEP's lead in balancing the reading of literature with the reading of informational texts, including texts in history/social studies, science, and technical subjects.
 In accord with NAEP's growing emphasis on informational texts in the higher grades, the Standards demand that a significant amount of reading of informational texts take place in and outside the ELA classroom.
 Fulfilling the Standards for 6-12 ELA requires much greater attention to a specific category of informational text-literary nonfiction-than has been traditional.

-Because the ELA classroom must focus on literature (stories, drama, and poetry) as well as literary nonfiction, a great deal of informational reading in grades 6-12 must take place in other classes if the NAEP assessment framework is to be matched instructionally.1 To measure students' growth toward college and career readiness, assessments aligned with the Standards should adhere to the distribution of texts across grades cited in the NAEP framework.
+Because the ELA classroom must focus on literature (stories, drama, and poetry) as well as literary nonfiction, a great deal of informational reading in grades 6-12 must take place in other classes if the NAEP assessment framework is to be matched instructionally.
+The percentages on the table reflect the sum of student reading, not just reading in ELA settings.
+Teachers of senior English classes, for example, are not required to devote 70 percent of reading to informational texts.
+Rather, 70 percent of student reading across the grade should be informational.
+To measure students' growth toward college and career readiness, assessments aligned with the Standards should adhere to the distribution of texts across grades cited in the NAEP framework.

-Distribution of Communicative Purposes by Grade in the 2011 NAEP Writing Framework
+Distribution of Communicative Purposes by Grade in the 2017 NAEP Writing Framework